microsoft/commercial-marketplace-solutions/README.md

 <br>

 # Post a Metered Billing Event Using Notification webhook

-1. Post a metered billing event on creation [from Managed Application Notification webhook](./function/ama-custom-billing-notification-webhook/README.md) using a C#.
+1. Post a metered billing event on creation [from Managed Application Notification webhook](./function/ama-custom-billing-notification-webhook/README.md) using sC#.